mikepan/GameEngineBook/text/02-FirstGame.md

 >- You can use thumbnails to find some datablock types easier.
 Before using this feature, use File > Data Previews commands to generate thumbnails for datablocks (like materials, textures, ...).
 ><img alt="Shape keys animation." src="../figures/Chapter2/Fig02-02-4.png" align="center">

 The difference between linking and appending is what happens after you bring the new data into your file.
-If you append a file - let's call it _library_-the new elements will keep no reference to the original library file.
+If you append a file - let's call it _library_ - the new elements will keep no reference to the original library file.
 You can literally delete the library file, and it will not result in any changes in your work file.
 That also means that any change you do in your library file will not be synced back into your working file.

 If you want to keep the files in sync (and you do most of the time), you then need to set "Link" while importing the library file.
 By doing this, you will not be able to edit the file in your working Blender file.
 Instead, you need to go back to your library file, change it, save it, and then open the working file again.